Dexter Manley

-Professional career
+Professional football career

 National Football League

-Manley was drafted in the fifth round (119th overall) of the 1981 NFL Draft by the Washington Redskins, where he played for nine seasons.
+Manley was selected in the fifth round (119th overall) of the 1981 NFL draft by the Washington Redskins, where he played for nine seasons.
 During his career with the Redskins, Manley won two Super Bowl titles and was a Pro Bowler in 1986 when he recorded a Redskins single-season record of 18.5 sacks.

 In 1989, Manley failed his third drug test, with an opportunity to apply for reinstatement after one year.
 He then played for the Phoenix Cardinals and Tampa Bay Buccaneers.
 However, after he failed his fourth drug test, he retired on December 12, 1991.
-He had a series of arrests related to his drug problem and was ultimately convicted and served 2 years in prison.
+He had a series of arrests related to his drug problem and was ultimately convicted and served two years in prison.

 Officially, Manley had 97.5 quarterback sacks in his career.
 His total rises to 103.5 when the six sacks he had his rookie year of 1981, when sacks were not yet an official statistic, are included.
 After his career in the United States ended, he revealed that he was functionally illiterate, despite having studied at Oklahoma State University for four years.

 Canadian Football League

-Manley also played two seasons in the Canadian Football League with the Ottawa Rough Riders (1992 and 1993).
+Manley also played two seasons in the CFL with the Ottawa Rough Riders (1992 and 1993).